AvarianKnight/pma-voice/README.md

-### NOTICE: pma-voice 6.1.0+ requires you to use server build 4837+ as it includes a maximum voice target increase, if you use a older version you will only be able to target 16 nearby players.
+### NOTICE: pma-voice 6.1.0+ requires you to use server build 4837+.
+It will fail to start on older builds.

 # pma-voice
 A voice system designed around the use if FiveM's internal mumble server.